burgmanna/tkinter-keyboard/README.md

-Python 3.x
+Popup Tkinter keyboard built on Python 3.x
-Tkinter
+Created and optimized for usage on Raspberry Pi with touchscreen.

 Subclass of the Entry widget with added functionality:
 Pop-up fullscreen keyboard that opens when the Entry widget gains focus.
-Created and optimized for usage on Raspberry Pi with touchscreen.

 Usage:
 KeyboardEntry(parent, keysize=5, keycolor='white').pack()